volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

 `latitude` - (Optional) Latitude of the site location (`Float`).

 `longitude` - (Optional) longitude of site location (`Float`).

+### Custom Certificate

+Certificates for generating intermediate certificate for TLS interception..

+`certificate_url` - (Required) Certificate or certificate chain in PEM format including the PEM headers. (`String`).

+`description` - (Optional) Description for the certificate (`String`).

+`private_key` - (Required) TLS Private Key data in unencrypted PEM format including the PEM headers.
+The data may be optionally secured using BlindFold.
+TLS key has to match the accompanying certificate..
+See [Private Key ](#private-key) below for details.

 ### Custom Static Route